HobnobMancer/cazomevolve/README.md

 ### Download genomes

+#### Already have a list of genomic version accessions

+If you already have a list of genomic version accessions in a plain text file, using the Python package `ncbi-genome-download` to download the genomic assemblies in `.gbff` (used to annotate the CAZome) and `.fna` (used to reconstruct the phylogenetic tree) formats - do **not** use the `--flat-format` option, leave the genomic assemblies compressed.

+#### Retrieve all genomic assemblies associated with a specific term

+To download load all genomic assemblies associated with a term of interest, such as `Pectobacteriaceae` (so as to download all Pectobacteriaceae assemblies), use the Python script `cazomevolve/genomes/download_genomes.py`.
+The script takes 4 required arguments:

+1. User email address (required by NCBI)
+2. The term of interest
+3. The file formats to download the genomic assemblies in.
+Each file format is defined by its file extension.
+Separate file formats with a single comma, for example `gbff,fna`
+4. Path to an output directory (this will be build by `cazomevolve`).

+By default if the output directory exists, `cazomevolve` will crash.
+To write to an existing output directory use the `-f`/`--force` flag.
+By default, `cazomevolve` will delete all existing data in the existing output directory.
+To retain the data available in the existing output directory use the `-n`/`--nodelete` flag.

 ### Extract protein seqs

 Use the Python script `cazomevolve/genomes/extract_prot_seqs.py` to extract the protein sequences from annotations in the genomic assemblies.